department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/data/yellow-ribbon-calculations.md

 # Live staging demo of usage
 1. Go to https://staging.va.gov/gi-bill-comparison-tool/profile/11107474
-    - Other institutions that have `current_academic_year_yellow_ribbon` in the weams file set to true and meets one of these criteria:
+    - Other institutions can be used that both:
+      - have `current_academic_year_yellow_ribbon` in the weams file set to true
-      - correspondence
-      - flight
-      - private
-      - foreign
-      - for-profit
+      - are not PUBLIC and in the USA
 2. Set “Tuition and fees per year” to a number greater than the [number of terms](calculation-definitions.md#number_of_terms) multiplied by the value 22805.34
     - This is the TFCAP calculator constant that is used to set the tuition fees cap, [see TUITION_FEES_CAP](calculation-definitions.md#tuition_fees_cap) for other possible values
 3. Select Yes for "Will you be a Yellow Ribbon recipient?" in "Scholarships and other VA Funding"